-When taking a random sample at a depth that is dominated by end-member 1 (i.e. , unexpected variance in the age distribution regarding a pre-defined central age.
-10.7 m, cf. Fig. 2 and SI), the distribution of grain-sizes is dominated by the shared occurrence of both, the original quartz end-member and the added zircon population.
-The resulting dominant double peak
+When taking a random sample at a depth that is dominated by end-member 1 (i.e. 10.7 m, cf. Fig. 2 and SI), the distribution of grain-sizes is dominated by the shared occurrence of both, the original quartz end-member and the added zircon population.

-520 in the grain-size spectrum (Fig. 7 a) underlines the shared contribution of these two mineral grains and is also reflected by the almost equal distribution of specific densities (Fig. 7 b) throughout the sample.
+The resulting dominant double peak in the grain-size spectrum (Fig. 7 a) underlines the shared contribution of these two mineral grains and is also reflected by the almost equal distribution of specific densities (Fig. 7 b) throughout the sample.